LaxarJS/laxar-tooling/docs/api/artifact_collector.js.md

 | `Promise.<Array>` |  a promise for an array of meta-information about all reachable widgets |

 #### <a name="ArtifactCollector#collectControls"></a>ArtifactCollector#collectControls( widgets, themes )
-Collect meta information on all control that are referenced by the given widgets.
+Collect meta information on all controls that are referenced by the given widgets.

 Example: